Diabolickal/vitaQuakePlus/README.md

 This is a crowd sourced effort to enhance Rinnagatamante's [vitaQuake engine](https://github.com/Rinnegatamante/vitaQuake) This vitaQuake version is based on February 14th commit of vitaQuake.

-If you add a feature thats not specifc to the project you're working that vitaQuakePlus could benefit from, feel free to do a pull request.
+If you add a feature thats not specifc to the project you're working that vitaQuake+ could benefit from, feel free to do a pull request.

 ## Base Features (vanilla vitaQuake)
 •Hardware accelerated GPU rendering